Freeseer/freeseer/source/contribute/students.rst

 When you finish your first draft of your proposal, notify everyone on the mailing list and include a link to where they can view it.
 We'll give you feedback so you can make any changes if necessary.
 Once everything looks fine, your proposal will be approved and you can start working on your projects!

+Because Freeseer is still a relatively young project and has a small codebase, there is lots of room for improvement.
+This means that your contributions will have a huge impact on the future of Freeseer!
+Due to the small size of our community, you'll also have a lot of responsibility.

 Stay In Touch